The Importance Of Structure When Writing

-In this article, you will discover the importance of the five-act structure and three-act structure when writing.
+In this article, you will discover the importance of story structure using the five-act structure and three-act structure when writing.
 These techniques will allow you to bring cohesion and a meaningful narrative arc to your structure when writing.
 I will explain how to use the Five-Act structure to organize your writing as well as go into depth about the three-act structure.

 The techniques will allow you to avoid producing confusing, and emotionally disappointing story narratives.

-It is easy to mock and dismiss the 'science' behind story writing.
+It is easy to mock and dismiss the 'science' behind story writing and story structure.
 Hey, I used to do it a lot (though I was unpublished at the time).
 The importance of structure when writing can't be ignored.

 It was not until I learned more about the technical nature of writing and how a narrative can be constructed from scratch, that I finally lifted my own writing from a mediocre level, up to a level where publishers were prepared to take a gamble on my books.

 What is the Five-Act Structure?
 Dramatic Structure is a narrative structure taken from the ancient Greeks and was used with great success by Shakespeare.
 In fact, Dramatic Structure remains the basic narrative framework on which the majority of successful novels, plays, and films are based.

 In its very simplest terms, this is the idea of a start, middle, and end.

 In 1863 German playwright Gustav Freytag set out what was to become known as the 'dramatic arc'.
 Freytag identified a five-act structure: exposition, rising action, climax, falling action, and dénouement.
 He produced a pyramid to demonstrate this idea; this is known as the Freytag pyramid.

 The Five-Act structure can be broken down as follows:

 - Act i - Exposition: Sets up the story providing any contextual background the reader needs, but most importantly it contains the inciting moment.
 This incident sets the story in motion.
 An incident forces the protagonist to react.
 It requires resolution, producing narrative tension.